 Drama: Student theater productions take place throughout the academic year in the Susan Stein Shiva Theater.
 These extracurricular dramatic and musical productions are initiated by individual students or groups of students in the Philaletheis Society, Woodshed Theater Ensemble, Shakespeare Troupe, Unbound, The Limit, Improv, and Happy Ever Laughter.

 Music: The Department of Music sponsors six ensembles: Choir, Madrigal Singers, Women’s Chorus, Orchestra, Wind Ensemble, and Jazz Ensemble.
 The department offers academic credit for year-long participation in any of these ensembles, and membership is open to all members of the Vassar community by audition.
-The Choir, a large concert ensemble, regularly performs major works with orchestra.
+The choir, a large concert ensemble, regularly performs major works with orchestra.
 The Women’s Chorus is a select ensemble that performs both choral-orchestral and unaccompanied works for women’s voices.
 Both ensembles tour periodically in this country and abroad.
-The Madrigal Singers, a small select chamber ensemble, performs unaccompanied vocal music from the Middle Ages through the present day.
-The sixty-member Orchestra performs with student and faculty soloists.
-The Wind and Jazz Ensembles perform in various campus residence halls in addition to their formal presentations.
-Opera Workshop, also under the sponsorship of the Department of Music, gives an annual spring performance in Skinner Hall.
+The Madrigal Singers, a small select chamber ensemble, performs unaccompanied vocal music from the Middle Ages through contemporary works.
+The sixty-member orchestra performs with student and faculty soloists.
+The wind and jazz ensembles perform in various campus residence halls in addition to their formal presentations.
+Opera Workshop, also under the sponsorship of the Department of Music, gives an annual performance in Skinner Hall.

 Informal singing groups (not affiliated with the music department)—such as the Accidentals, Night Owls, Matthew’s Minstrels, Measure for Measure, and the Vassar College Gospel Choir—perform regularly at other colleges as well as on campus.

-The music department supports two student-run instrumental groups.
+The music department has two student-run instrumental groups.
 The Vassar Camerata is devoted to the performance of music from the Renaissance, Baroque, and early Classical periods, while the Vassar Mahagonny Ensemble is devoted to the performance of music written after 1900 as well as student compositions.